Brazil - 2019

 This trip occurred May 24 – June 6.
 Eight students attended.

 Three CJ faculty attended: Dr. Donna Vandiver, Dr. Angela Jones, and Dr. Stafford.
 Dr. Stafford and Dr. Vandiver have led several successful trips to Brazil, Cuba, and Russia.

 1. Tuition + $200 study abroad fee + insurance: $1,908

 2. Airfare: $1,500

 3. Program Costs: $2,562

-We are hosted by Dr. Corinne Davis Rodrigues, who is an Associate Professor in the Sociology Department and Director of the Center for Urban Studies at the Federal University of Minas Gerais, Brazil.
+We were hosted by Dr. Corinne Davis Rodrigues, who is an Associate Professor in the Sociology Department and Director of the Center for Urban Studies at the Federal University of Minas Gerais, Brazil.
 Her teaching areas are crime causation and research methods on the undergraduate and graduate level.
 She has done research on conflict resolution in Brazilian shanty-towns.
 Her current research focuses on intra-urban variations in Brazilian crime and the impacts of economic and racial spatial segregation in urban areas on crime and safety.

-A typical day includes a seminar/discussion at the Federal University of Minas Gerais given by an expert in a criminal justice-related topic in the morning and an afternoon visit to a courthouse or other culturally/academically related site.
+A typical day included a seminar/discussion at the Federal University of Minas Gerais given by an expert in a criminal justice-related topic in the morning and an afternoon visit to a courthouse or other culturally/academically related site.